roscopeco/jasm/docs/cookbook.md

   simply write out the construct in Java, compile it and then disassemble the `.class` file with `javap`, passing in the `-c` option to see the disassembly.

+* The key to successful JVM assembly programming is knowing the state of your stack before and after every instruction.
+Bear in mind what effect each instruction has on the stack, and take care to manage
+  the stack properly.
+Remember you can always massage the stack with `POP` and `SWAP` if you need to, but this can usually be avoided with a bit of careful planning.
+If all else fails the verifier (discussed below) will pretty-much _always_ catch any stack-related errors before it passes your code.

+* If you've done any JNI programming, you already have a lot of transferable knowledge that will work here!

 #### The verifier

 The JVM passes all classes through the bytecode verifier when they are linked.
-The verifier is pretty clever and won't let you get away with anything _too_ dangerous (for the most part anyway).
+The verifier is quite a slick piece of tech in its own right and won't let you get away with anything _too_ dangerous (for the most part anyway).

-The rules used by the verifier change with JVM versions, but classes will be verified based on the rules that the verifier for their particular class format version used.
+The rules used by the verifier change with JVM versions, but classes will be verified based on the rules that the verifier for their particular class format version used (which is why you can still use `JSR` and `RET` on modern JVMs if the classes are targeted to version < 50, for example).

 Being an assembler, JASM only provides the bare minimum protection from verifier errors (after all, you might want to generate deliberately-shady classes to test the verifier or see if you can beat it).